For information on Identifying Ginseng, please Click Here

 Q-- Do you buy Goldenseal?

 A-- We do buy cultivated goldenseal.
 It needs to be "green" or freshly dug.
-If you want to sell goldenseal to us the best thing to do is bring it to Eagle Feather Farm, or ship it overnight.
-Cleaner roots bring better prices.
+If you want to sell goldenseal to us the best thing to do is bring it to Eagle Feather Farm.
+Clean roots bring the best prices.
 PLEASE check with us first to find out if we are still purchasing for the season.

 Ginseng and Goldenseal Sale or Trade: